nicolascalo/nicolascalo/README.md

 You will find here a collection of projects I have been working on, including:

-- some Scripts I have bee using to solve practical problems in my daily life
+- some scripts I have bee using to solve practical problems in my daily life (everyday_life_utils)
-- a portfolio of biomedical data analysis pipelines I have engineered over my career
+- a portfolio of biomedical data analysis pipelines I have engineered over my career (biomedical_data_pipelines )
 - a project I will soon start as part of my data engineering cursus

 Cheers,